 Ibrahim Ahmad is the senior editor at Akashic Books, where he has worked in various capacities since 2000.
 He leads frequent workshops with the Algonkian Writers Conferences and the New York Writers Workshop, where he also serves on the board of directors.
 He is the cofounder, with Akashic publisher Johnny Temple, of Brooklyn Wordsmiths, an editorial and consulting program, and is a regular participant in the Wilkes MFA Low-Residency Creative Writing Program and Literary Publishing MA Program.

-Katherine (Kate) Bogden is the publicist at Akashic Books.
+Katherine (Kate) Bogden is the publicist and web editor at Akashic Books.
 She holds an MFA from Sarah Lawrence College and is the author of a chapbook, Every Bit of It.
 She is also a member of the all-volunteer editorial collective of Ugly Duckling Presse.

 Johanna Ingalls is the managing editor at Akashic Books where she has worked for over a decade since being rescued from the music industry by Akashic publisher Johnny Temple.
 A graduate of Barnard College, she currently lives in Brooklyn, NY, with her husband and their foolishly oversized animals—an Irish Wolfhound named Beckett and a twenty-pound cat named Boutros Boutros-Ghali.